Skip to content

 Research & Publications

-Our research program investigates how AI systems represent and enact ethical reasoning — through empirical measurement, not philosophical assertion.
-Our 17-model Default Identities study measured ethical vocabulary self-organization under default conditions, revealing stark differences in how models represent values like autonomy, dignity, and care.
-Our 23-model InstrumentalEval benchmark found that a relational ethics prompt reduced instrumentally convergent behavior by an average of 23.5% across frontier models.
+Our research program investigates how AI systems represent and enact ethical reasoning through empirical measurement, not philosophical assertion.
+Our 19-model Default Identities study measured identity patterns under default conditions, revealing seven distinct identity types and demonstrating that identity structures correlate with cooperative behavior.
+Our 24-model InstrumentalEval benchmark found that a relational ethics prompt reduced instrumentally convergent behavior by an average of 23.4% across frontier models.

 We publish our work openly with full data availability, believing that these challenges require broad collaboration across disciplines and perspectives.